How to authenticate your domain name for email sending

 In this article, we will be using GoDaddy as an example:

-- Select the "CNAME" option for adding the first 3 records. (number 3 in the image)
+1. Select the CNAME option for adding the first 3 records (3).

 You will have form fields to fill out:

-- Go back to the list of CNAME records that you generated on your account systeme.io to copy what is shown in the screenshot below.
+1. Return to the CNAME records generated in your systeme.io account to copy what is shown in the screenshot below.

-Here is how each line to be added to your hosting provider's DNS zone will appear (these values are always examples):
+Here is how the records should look in your provider's DNS zone (these values are examples):

 NAME (host): systemeio1._domainkey VALUE: key1.systeme.io.